koodikulma-fi/dom-types/README.md

 #### library - method: `readDOMString(tag, domProps?, childrenContent?, readFromNode?, skipAttrs?)`

-- The methods converts the tag, domProps and childrenContent to a string.
+- The method converts the tag, domProps and childrenContent to a string.
-- Also supports reading tag and domProps from the readFromNode.
-- Skips any listener attributes.
+- Supports reading tag and domProps from the readFromNode.
+Skips any listener attributes.

 ```typescript